fluffy/spad/spec/draft-jennings-dispatch-spad-v0.md

 that uses two flows.
 One is TLS to the SIP port of a server with a v4 and v6 address.
 The TLS connection will have a name of example.com in the SNI.
-The other flow is media sent over UDP to port 5004 on a few different ip addresses.
-If devices in the network are capable of re-marking DSCP, the desired marking is "AF41".
+The other flow is media sent over UDP to port 5004 on a few different ip addresses including a /25 range of IPs.
+If devices in the network are capable of re-marking DSCP, the desired marking is 46 wich corresponds to "EF".

 {{gen/example2.json.md}}